Clinical or Student Teaching

 - Engage in self-evaluation and professional goal-setting.

 To petition/apply for student teaching, apply through the Office of Teacher Preparation and Advising, visit Old Main, Room 415 or call 806-651-2668.
-There is a set deadline and pre-requisities for student teaching due to the placement process with the school districts.
+There are prerequisities and an application deadline for student teaching due to the placement process with the school districts.

 - Fall Semester Student Teaching - application deadline April 1

-- Spring Semester Student Teaching - applicaton deadline October 1
+- Spring Semester Student Teaching - application deadline October 1

-- Mr. George 'Buddy' Fox, M.Ed., Director, Office of Teacher Preparaton and Advising
+- Mr. George 'Buddy' Fox, M.Ed., Director, Office of Teacher Preparation and Advising

 - Ms. Angela Dallas, Office Manager, Office of Teacher Preparation and Advising